maguilar92/creative-hothouse-backend-test/README.md

 # Installation

-Start docker and execute this command on project root:
+Start docker and execute this commands on the project root:

 > cp .env.example .env